Architecture in Belarus

-The architecture of Belarus spans a variety of historical periods and styles and reflects the complex history, geography, religion and identity of the country.
+The architecture in Belarus spans a variety of historical periods and styles and reflects the complex history, geography, religion and identity of the country.
 Several buildings in Belarus have been designated as UNESCO World Heritage Sites in recognition of their cultural heritage, and others have been placed on the tentative list.

 Kievan Rus'

 The lands that are now Belarus were part of the Kievan Rus' civilization, which is considered to be the progenitor of modern Ukraine, Belarus, and Russia.
 The Principality of Polotsk, and especially its capital at Polotsk, was an early cultural center of Belarus.
 The Saint Sophia Cathedral in Polotsk is one example of Rus' architecture that survives in Belarus, although it has been heavily modified, and the Saint Eufrosyne Monastery in Polotsk also dates from this period.
 Kalozha Church in Grodno and Annunciation Church in Vitebsk can also be dated to this time.

 Saint Sophia Cathedral in Polotsk was originally built in the 12th century, although it later underwent extensive alteration in the Baroque style.